hiae-aead/draft-pham-hiae/draft-pham-cfrg-hiae.md

 ## Initialize Function Example

-The Initialize function sets up the initial state from key and nonce.
+The Initialize function sets up the initial state from the key and nonce.

 ~~~
 Key:   0123456789abcdef0123456789abcdef
        0123456789abcdef0123456789abcdef
 Nonce: 00112233445566778899aabbccddeeff

-Initial State (before diffusion rounds):
+Initial state (before diffusion rounds):
   S0:  3243f6a8885a308d313198a2e0370734
   S1:  0123456789abcdef0123456789abcdef
   S2:  3243f6a8885a308d313198a2e0370734